29 Jul Madrid Protocol for Australian and New Zealand clients filing Trade Marks internationally

 For Madrid Protocol applications, our firm files the application directly and it may only be necessary to engage foreign Associates if an objection is raised in a particular country.
 If that is the case, we may need to engage a foreign firm to enter as your representative in that country and prosecute the application on your behalf.

-It is also possible to make subsequent designations under the Madrid Protocol, if you wish to add countries to the international registration at a later date.
+It is also possible to make subsequent designations under the Madrid Protocol, if you wish to add further countries at a later date.

-• In order to file an international application, you must have already applied for a trade mark in your “home” country i.e. with IP Australia, or IPONZ for New Zealand trade mark owners
+• In order to file a Madrid application, you must have already applied for a trade mark in your “home” country i.e. with IP Australia, or IPONZ for New Zealand trade mark owners

 • If the Madrid Protocol application is filed within six months of your “home” application, you will retain the original filing date or “priority date”.